 “’Please!
 Whatever you do, don’t eat your green beans!
 It will make me scream!’
 Then if they take a bite we scream.
 It is probably a bit much, but it gets our kids to try things they wouldn’t otherwise.” –@marilysmith

 “Grow a garden.
-My (formerly picky) boys will eat anything they grew.
+I teached my (formerly picky) boys how to grow a small garden and now they will eat anything they grow.
 I would also say involve them in meal prep.
 Pride in their work often gets them to eat new things.” – Hannelene Beillard

 “I have found it helpful to teach my kids how the body uses food and the benefits of each food.
 We talk a lot about vitamins and minerals and which vitamins do what.
 They get excited about the fact that carrots can make their eyes see better and foods with vitamin C help their bodies fight sickness–super powers, right?” –Rachel Johnston

 “We’ve put spinach in smoothies…casseroles are an easy way to disguise things, especially if the ingredients are blended some and therefore can’t be recognized.” –Tricia Prues

 “I make healthy banana muffins and green smoothies (or any smoothies).” –Paige Wilson